Cosmological Constant Problem and $H_0$ Tension in Void-dominated Cosmology: Is Hubble Tension from Bubble Tension?!

-Given the high accuracy of measurements that reported by local groups on the one hand and the independence of these data from the model on the other, it seems that the main reason for $H_0$ tension is related to $\Lambda$ in the standard $\Lambda$CDM model that assumed \textit{completely constant}.
-Since, according to our hypothesis, the surface tension values of the supervoids are slightly different, as a consequent of it we can have different $H_0$.
-Thus, given the values obtained for the Hubble constant $H_{\rm i}$ in \tablename{ II}, it seems that cosmic voids can be a good indicator to study on both the global and local scales.\\ Also, the $H(z)$ values listed in Table 1. on page 5 of \cite{Gomez-Valent:2018hwc}, which have been published in various journals, show that the Hubble parameter decreases as the redshift $z$ decreases.
-This is a confirmation of our model that over time the amount of surface tension of the cosmic voids becomes smaller.
-Therefore we now have the smallest possible value for the Hubble parameter as $H(0)$.
+The predicted value (\ref{hob15}) is very close to the value obtained in \cite{Kim:2020gai}.
+For other cosmic voids, the values of the Hubble constant are also listed in Table \ref{table:II}.
+Given the value obtained (\ref{hob14}) and (\ref{hob15}) in the proposed bubble model, it can be concluded that the Hubble constant values in it are close to the values (\ref{hob10}) and (\ref{hob11}), in which measured by both of the global and local groups, respectively.
+As one can see in Table \ref{table:II}, the values obtained for the Hubble constant in our model include the values reported by both global and local measurements. \\ However, given the value obtained for the Laniakea supercluster (\ref{hob14}), the model results are closer to local measurement(\ref{hob11}).
+Also, the average value of the Hubble constant of the void-dominated model can be obtained as follows For the average value of global $H_0$, we get $67.13\quad {\rm km.s^{-1}.Mpc^{-1}} $ and for local $73.45\quad {\rm km.s^{ . -1}.Mpc^{-1}} $, which are very close to the values reported from two observational groups i.e. (\ref{hob10}) and (\ref{hob11}).\\ Given the high accuracy of measurements that reported by local groups on the one hand and the independence of these data from the model on the other, it seems that the main reason for $H_0$ tension is related to $\Lambda$ in the standard $\Lambda$CDM model that assumed \textit{completely constant}.
+Since, according to our hypothesis, the surface tension values of the supervoids are slightly different, as a consequent of it we can have different $H_{\rm 0}$.
+Thus, given the values obtained for the Hubble constant $H_{\rm i}$ in Table \ref{table:II}, it seems that cosmic voids can be a good indicator to study on both the global and local scales.
+It is shown that the KBC void and the Hubble tension are in conflict with the standard $\Lambda$CDM model at the Gpc scale \cite{Haslbauer:2020xaa}.
+Also, in \cite{Moshafi:2020rkq} has been shown that the observed differences in the measurements of Hubble parameter at local and global scales may indicate a need to modify $\Lambda$CDM model.
+Interestingly, in the modified ${\rm \ddot{u}}\Lambda$CDM model, $H_{\rm 0}$ values are closer to local measurements (see Table 3. in \cite{Moshafi:2020rkq}).
+Assuming the $H_{\rm 0}$ tension is cosmological in origin, in \cite{Krishnan:2020vaf} has been predicted that a running of $H_{\rm 0}$ with redshift can be expected.
+These additional determinations of $H_{\rm 0}$ may be traced to a difference between the effective EoS of the Universe within the standard model.\\ Finally, the $H(z)$ values listed in Table 1. on page 5 of \cite{Gomez-Valent:2018hwc}, which have been published in various journals, show that the Hubble parameter decreases as the redshift $z$ decreases.
+This is a confirmation of our model that with the passage of time and as the radius of the cosmic voids increases, their surface tension decreases.
+Therefore, we now have the lowest possible value for the surface tension, cosmological constant, and the Hubble expansion as $ H(0)=H_0$ at $z=0$, which both the observations and the proposed model are completely consistent with it.